Introduction: A Treasure of the Land of Sicily

 A Biennial Harvest: Why does Harvesting take place in Alternate Years?

-One of the peculiarities of the pistachio of Bronte is its two-year harvest cycle.
+One of the peculiarities of the Bronte pistachio is its two-year harvest cycle.
 This means that the plant is left to 'rest' for one year, during which no fruit is harvested.
 This rest period is essential to allow the plant to accumulate energy and produce a high quality harvest in the following year.

 Harvest Time: August to September